The Town Deal - Introduction and Overview

 The Town Centre and Wesley Chapel are privately owned.
 Why are you using our money to improve these things?
 They can sell later at a profit.

-Robert J asked over 1 year ago
+Robert J asked about 2 years ago

 Hi Robert